Potential disruption of Canada Post services

 Canadian Dental Care Plan

-During the Canada Post service disruption, the processing of applications for the Canadian Dental Care Plan (CDCP) was not impacted.
-However, we did experience delivery delays for all CDCP related mail due to the postal service disruption.
+During a potential Canada Post service disruption, the processing of applications for the Canadian Dental Care Plan (CDCP) is not impacted.
+However, we may experience delivery delays for all CDCP related mail.

 Canadian Benefit for Parents of Young Victims of Crime